Geek-Estate/horizon-landingpage/_posts/2014-07-28-mobile-social-email-newsletter-reader.md

 <strong>Publishers and Readers</strong>

 There are two relevant parties for this product.
 Publishers and readers.
-I spoke to a number of both.

 When thinking about any consumer facing product, there has to be a clear hook to gain widespread adoption.
 We came across three.
-Techies and non techies alike thought the ability to subscribe to email lists without giving up their primary address would be a massive win (<a href="http://www.followletter.com/">FollowLetter</a> agreed, and focuses on that pain point).
+Techies and non techies alike thought the ability to subscribe to email lists without giving up their primary address would be a massive win (<a href="http://www.followletter.com/">FollowLetter</a> agrees, and focuses on that pain point).
 Non technical readers simply wanted to de-clutter their inbox, and have some place to read all that content from their mobile device.
 The other, more tech savvy readers, wanted to find a way to discover what their friends and industry thought leaders are reading. <a href="http://nuzzel.com/">Nuzzel</a> clearly identified that same desire, and built their service with that as the primary value proposition.

 From publishers, the feedback was universally positive.
 Publishers two largest pain points, by a mile, are "how do I grow my list?" and "how do I get people to open and read my emails".
 Push would help with both.
 Email is a black hole of analytics.
 They all realize, if that consumption shifted from email into an app -- they could track everything.
 Opens.
 Reads.
 Time spent.
 Mouse movements.
 Etc. And bringing transparency to who reads what emails allows discovery of new email communities your friends belong to (how do you find great newsletter now?).
-On top of that, it would enable their readers to meet each other -- which everyone who has grown a community knows is the single most important factor to building an engaged community.
+On top of that, it would enable their readers to discover and meet each other -- which everyone who has grown a community knows is the single most important factor to building an engaged community.

 <strong>Monetization</strong>